Up to 50% off sofas & mattresses — limited‑time deals.

 Where it falls short:

-• More pieces to store and keep tidy
+• There are more pieces to store and manage

 IKEA FRIHETEN KLAGSHAMN Sleeper sectional,3 seat wstorage